StephenQSstarThomas/Agents-Documentation-trial-1/docs/source/quickstart.rst

    cd examples/eye
    python serving.py

-🧠If you want to generate other customized agents, please follow our instructions above.
+If you want to generate other customized agents, please follow our instructions above.

 SOP Demonstration:
 ~~~~~~~~~~~~~~~~~~

 The SOP of our Oculist Agent is shown below:

-[图片]
+[Image]

 Explanations:
   The SOP of the Oculist Agent consists of four Nodes, each finishing their parts of the whole workflow.